Contents

 end-to-end flows where an event flow can be divided into

-is implemented in MAST 1.5 with the following restrictions: the
+implemented in MAST 1.6 with the following restrictions: the

 transaction has a single input event and only fork, join and